kanishkez/KeyGoblin/README.md

 # KeyGoblin

-A comprehensive security auditing tool for detecting exposed API keys, tokens, and endpoints in web applications.
+A cli tool for detecting exposed API keys, tokens, and endpoints in web applications.
 This scanner performs deep inspection of client-side assets, network traffic, and runtime behavior to identify potential security vulnerabilities.

 ## Overview